 Earn a Masterís in Special Education Leadership

-The first cohort of the Preparation of Special Education Leadership (PSEL) program is working toward their degrees at the University of St. Thomas.
-UST is accepting applications.
+The third cohort of the Preparation of Special Education Leadership (PSEL) program is working toward their degrees at the University of St. Thomas.
+UST is accepting applications for its fourth and final PSEL cohort.
 This federally funded Master of Education in Special Education Leadership program offers greatly reduced tuition and can lead to Principal Certification.
+The program is available to staff members of HISD, Aldine ISD, Pasadena ISD, Spring ISD, and Galena Park ISD.

 For UST Student, Masterís in Education Is Special